Corinna received her BA in Art from the University of Montevallo in 2008 and her MFA in Art Practice from UC Berkeley in 2011.

 This article is an excerpt of my undergraduate research for the McNair Scholars Program at the University of Montevallo.
 Below are a few examples of artists who claimed to make a new work of art by vandalizing, or "altering without permission" another artist's work.

-Chinese performance artists Yuan Cai and Jian Jun Xi
+Chinese Performance Artists Yuan Cai and Jian Jun Xi

 In 2000, the two artists urinated on Marcel Duchamp’s Fountain (1917) at the Tate Modern in London.
-In the early twentieth-century, Duchamp developed the concept of the “Ready-made,”—the idea that any object simply by changing its context could be art.
+In the early 20th century, Duchamp developed the concept of the “Ready-made”—the idea that any object simply by changing its context could be art.
 What has within recent years been voted the most influential artwork of the twentieth-century, Duchamp turned art on its head by placing a urinal in the context of an art gallery and ultimately blurred the lines of what art is.

 "Sometimes Art Student" Jake Platt

-Jake Platt also believes that art is alluring and compels an active response, resulting in a vandalistic act at the Cincinnati Contemporary Arts Center in 1997.
-Platt, then described as a 22 year old “sometimes art student,” chose to add to Yoko Ono’s Part Painting/A Circle (1994).
+Jake Platt also believed that art is alluring and compels an active response, resulting in a vandalistic act at the Cincinnati Contemporary Arts Center in 1997.
+Platt, then described as a 22-year-old “sometimes art student,” chose to add to Yoko Ono’s Part Painting/A Circle (1994).
 The installation consisted of 24 large white panels that lined the walls of an entire room.
 A large black stripe crossed all 24 panels, suggesting an endless horizon.
 After reading a nearby quote on the gallery wall from Ono, “No one can tell you not to touch the art,” Platt used a red marker to add his own line under Ono’s continuous black line; he made it across five panels before getting caught.

 Although Ono was referring to another piece in which she encouraged viewers to attach notes to rocks in two piles, one pile called “joy” and the other “sorrow,” Platt took the quote to heart and into action.
 Platt, who is interested in Fluxus, a movement that believed in challenging conventional ideals about art, feels that the purpose of art is not just to look but to participate.
 Ono, who ironically had been a member of the Fluxus movement, was unimpressed by the addition to her painting.
 Perhaps she should have clarified which work of art can be touched.

-"Self-proclaimed Artist" Mark Bridger
+"Self-Proclaimed Artist" Mark Bridger